pengwei715/mapping-Chicago-tickets-permits/ticket_project/README.md

 ### Running the main program
 The main program can be run from the command line using the following syntax:
 ```
-python3 <put file name here>  <dataset to use>  <dictionary-like JSON string
-specifying parameters to limit the dataset on>
+python3 analyze  <dataset to use>  <dictionary-like JSON string specifying parameters to limit the dataset on>
 ```

 Valid choices of dataset are: